-To automate business processes, one can create the workflows.
-A number of rules can be created for certain processes like to send an email, for task creation, field update, and the blog posting.
+To automate business processes, one can create a workflow in Salesforce.
+A number of rules can be created for certain processes like sending an email, for task creation, field update, and blog posting.
 Salesforce rules can be useful for various tasks that may include sending a reminder or follow up prospects that can help in setting up the accurate sales projections and reports that can be used by upper-level executives.

-Salesforce provides the feature to create workflow rules and program tasks that may include simple drop-down menus and flowcharts.
-In this blog, we will discuss the workflow rules in Salesforce CRM and the process that is followed to create these rules.
+Salesforce provides the feature to create workflow rules Salesforce and program tasks that may include simple drop-down menus and flowcharts.
+In this blog, we will discuss what is the workflow in salesforce, its rules and the process that is followed to create these rules.

-A number of activities are involved in the Salesforce application that may include and involve some action that is to be triggered when the event occurs.
-Without any technical assistance and knowledge, Salesforce administrator or the user can create the rules that are also known as workflows.
+What is the workflow in Salesforce?
+Several activities are involved in the Salesforce application that may include and involve some action that is to be triggered when the event occurs.
+Without any technical assistance and knowledge, the Salesforce administrator or the user can create the rules that are also known as workflows.
 Even the coders with minimum development experience can easily use these tools that can help them in initializing the processes.

 - Criteria: The rule has the “if” part that is basically associated with the rule and must be true in order to take the action with the associated expression.

 - Actions: Another part is “then” part of the if/else statement, it involves the actions that are to be taken when a condition is met.

 Throughout the sales cycle and workflow configurations, a salesperson will run the workflow when the criteria are met.
 The below-listed glossary is used with the workflow in salesforce: